Thomas-Pal/kafka-digital-wallet/app/README.md

 ```bash
 bash scripts/start-flow.sh
 ```
-This brings up Kafka, creates topics, installs Node deps, starts the consent dashboard + consumer + gatekeeper + DWP portal, and sends sample NHS and DWP events.
-It also runs the wallet decision bot so approvals/rejections are captured automatically before the NHS prescriptions are published (the bot now reseeds demo requests if needed and will auto-approve any stragglers so the filtered view never stays empty).
-The script now waits for Kafka readiness on every service, verifies that consent requests and decisions have landed, and only publishes NHS prescriptions once the gatekeeper has a live consent cache.
-Afterward it polls the DWP portal APIs to ensure delivered/blocked rows are visible.
-Open `http://localhost:3000` for the wallet and `http://localhost:4000` for the DWP filtered view.
+This brings up Kafka, creates topics, installs Node deps, and starts the consent dashboard + consumer + gatekeeper + DWP portal.
+Use the portal to send a consent request to the wallet, approve or reject it, and once the wallet reports a decision the script publishes the NHS sample prescriptions so you can immediately see delivered vs blocked rows in the portal.
 If you re-run the script, it first clears any lingering demo Node processes **and** force-frees ports 3000, 3100, and 4000 so stale services cannot hide fresh data in the DWP caseworker view.
-Each run now exports a unique `DEMO_RUN_ID` so the gatekeeper and portal rebuild their state by replaying Kafka topics from the beginning rather than reusing an old consumer offset.
+Each run exports a unique `DEMO_RUN_ID` so the gatekeeper and portal rebuild their state by replaying Kafka topics from the beginning rather than reusing an old consumer offset.

 ## Expected
 * Producer logs show RAW + ENRICHED prescription events.